rgunuganti-03/TimeSeriesVentilatorData/ARCHITECTURE.md

 ## Testing (`tests/`)

 Each mode has a dedicated test file (`test_<mode>_generator.py`) covering interface contract, physiological plausibility, waveform shape, all condition presets, and mode-specific behavior (e.g. PSV's `TestDyssynchrony` and `TestETTComplications`, PRVC's convergence/ceiling-limited terminal-state tests, SIMV's compartment-continuity and breath-stacking tests).
-The full suite stood at 154 tests as of SIMV's completion, before the neonatal extension's test additions.

 **Test categories identified but not yet implemented:**
 - Scenario-ID completeness regression tests (the scenario-ID collision bug class has now been caught independently in PSV, PRVC, and SIMV — each time by the first workflow that actually swept multiple mechanics pairs within a tier, never by a generator's own smoke test)